Swells of 4m hit Hawke's Bay coast, forcing ships out of Napier Port

 "We are monitoring the situation on a continuous basis but, based on current forecasts, we expect these conditions to continue until Saturday morning.

-"Our landside operations are not affected by the weather so trucks are still able to drop off or pick up cargo."
+"Our landside operations are not affected by the weather, so trucks are still able to drop off or pick up cargo."

 Visitors from Auckland, Sandy Robertson and Lynette Quin, said it was a thrill standing on the Marine Parade viewing platform about midday watching the impressive white water around them.